AnferneeSTI/app-dev/README.md

-Sure!
-Here's how a similar write-up could look, but about *Arcane*:

----

 # **Favorite Series: *Arcane***

 **_*Arcane*_** is a critically acclaimed animated series released in **2021**, created by **Christian Linke** and **Alex Yee**.
 Based on the world of *League of Legends*, the series dives into themes of class divide, personal ambition, and the bonds of family and friendship, all set against a stunning steampunk aesthetic.